Artrajz/vits-simple-api/README.md

 - GPU accelerated inference

 <details><summary>Update Logs</summary><pre><code>
+<h2>2023.4.23</h2>
+<p>Add API Key authentication, disabled by default, needs to be enabled in config.py.</p>
 <h2>2023.4.17</h2>
-<span>Added the feature that the cleaner for a single language needs to be annotated to clean, and added GPU acceleration for inference, but the GPU inference environment needs to be manually installed.</span>
+<p>Added the feature that the cleaner for a single language needs to be annotated to clean, and added GPU acceleration for inference, but the GPU inference environment needs to be manually installed.</p>
 <h2>2023.4.12</h2>
-<span>Renamed the project from MoeGoe-Simple-API to vits-simple-api, added support for batch processing of long texts, and added a segment threshold "max" for long texts.</span>
+<p>Renamed the project from MoeGoe-Simple-API to vits-simple-api, added support for batch processing of long texts, and added a segment threshold "max" for long texts.</p>
 <h2>2023.4.7</h2>
-<span>Added a configuration file to customize default parameters.
+<p>Added a configuration file to customize default parameters.
 This update requires manually updating config.py.
-See config.py for specific usage.</span>
+See config.py for specific usage.</p>
 <h2>2023.4.6</h2>
-<span>Added the "auto" option for automatically recognizing the language of the text.
+<p>Added the "auto" option for automatically recognizing the language of the text.
 Modified the default value of the "lang" parameter to "auto".
-Automatic recognition still has some defects, please choose manually.</span>
+Automatic recognition still has some defects, please choose manually.</p>
-<span>Unified the POST request type as multipart/form-data.</span>
+<p>Unified the POST request type as multipart/form-data.</p>
 </code></pre></details>